duo-labs/markflow/CONTRIBUTING.md

 make audits
 ```

-The poetry environment comes with [black][black] and of course mdformat so you can
+The poetry environment comes with [black][black] and of course markflow so you can
-quickly run the tools with `poetry run black` or `poetry run mdformat` or just drop down
+quickly run the tools with `poetry run black` or `poetry run markflow` or just drop down
 to a shell with them by running `poetry shell`.

 [black]: https://black.readthedocs.io/en/latest/